 The Bliss has two water slides.
 One of the slides, the Aqua Racer, is a tube ride where you can race next to someone.
 The body slide is insane!
 It has one of those floors that drops out from underneath you and you go zooming down.

-There is a water playground for younger kids with tipping buckets and slides.
+There is a water playground for younger kids with tipping buckets, water cannons, and slides.
 This is perfect for younger children, especially if the parents do not feel like getting into the pool.

 The Bliss has a two level race track and it is so fun.
 We went twice while we were on-board, because once just wasn’t enough.
 The cars go surprisingly fast.
 They are electric go karts.
 The go karts do cost extra, $9.95 USD Adult | $9.95 USD Children.